LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 We then would observe the chi-square distribution to see how probable or improbable this value is.
 But, in practice, the p-value helps us ascertain this more quickly.

-**Expected frequencies** are the number of cases you would expect to see in each cell within a contingency table if there was no relationship between the two variables -- if the null hypothesis were true. **Observed frequencies** are the cases that we actually see in our sample.
-We use the `CrossTable ()` function again:
+Crosstabs also can show the different frequencies: **expected frequencies** are the number of cases you would expect to see in each cell within a contingency table if there was no relationship between the two variables -- if the null hypothesis were true. **Observed frequencies** are the cases that we actually see in our sample.
+We use the `CrossTable ()` function again, specifying that we would like to see expected frequencies by setting `expected = TRUE`:
 <br>